mwarning/mbedtls-ecp-compression/README.md

-# Elliptic Curve Point compression/decompression for mbedtls
+# Elliptic Curve Point compression/decompression for mbedTLS

-This is all about two helper methods called mbedtls_ecp_decompress() and mbedtls_ecp_compress().
+This is all about two helper methods called `mbedtls_ecp_decompress()` and `mbedtls_ecp_compress()`.
 They perform X25519 / Curve25519 point compression and decompression.
-mbedtls will likely never support decompression, as it is not mandated in the TLS specification.
+mbedTLS will likely never support decompression, as it is not mandated in the TLS specification.

 This code has been placed into the Public Domain.